Best Finance Books

 6- “Rich Dad Poor Dad: What the Rich Teach Their Kids About Money That the Poor and Middle Class Do Not!” by Robert Kiyosaki

-Author Robert Kiyosaki illustrates how passive income can help you to achieve financial independence through the story of his two dads.
-While his real father (poor dad) struggled financially despite being educated and having a great job, Kiyosaki’s friend’s dad (rich dad) taught him that true financial success can be achieved through owning your own businesses and putting other people to work for you.
+Author Robert Kiyosaki illustrates how passive income enables financial independence through his tale of two father figures.
+While his biological father (poor dad) struggled financially despite education and career success, his friend’s father (rich dad) demonstrated that true financial success comes through business ownership and employing others.

-Rich Dad Poor Dad has been a personal finance staple for more than two decades now.
-This is a must-read for anyone who wants to understand the difference between working for money and having your money work for you.
+Rich Dad Poor Dad has remained a personal finance cornerstone for over two decades.
+This essential read illuminates the crucial difference between working for money and making money work for you.

 Mindset